 The Callahan brothers purchased the parcel, which is a little less than an acre, around five years ago at an auction held by former owners Frank Penna Jr., Joseph Breault and Dennis Barry.
 The brothers also own property that adjoins the parcel.

 "Restaurants right now are very difficult to finance," Callahan said.
 "Some talked about expanding the building, or raising the building and put something good in there.
-We kind of sorted through it all, and came to terms with

 The timing was definitely right.